ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/source-code-surveys/numerical-data.md

     :material-github:
     [GatorGrader](https://github.com/GatorEducator/gatorgrader) are open-source
     Python programs implemented by Proactive Programmers?
-If you finish this source code survey and have extra time, please brainstorm of new features that you think these two tools should have, explain your idea by raising an issue in the relevant project's GitHub repository, and take the first step towards implementing and testing your idea!
+If you finish this source code survey and have extra time, please brainstorm some new features that you think these two tools should have, explain your idea by raising an issue in the relevant project's GitHub repository, and take the first step towards implementing and testing your idea.
 If the maintainers of these tools accept your new feature then you will have helped to improve the experience of other people who use GatorGrade and GatorGrader!